alexlangberg/node-chronostore/README.md

 While the file properties of files in normal file systems can certainly be useful, they are also fragile in the sense that some file systems will change the timestamps and an essential attribute of the data might be lost.
 And if you have to move the file to another storage solution, you might have no idea what will happen to the timestamps.

 To solve all these problems, I have created chronostore.
 You simply hand it some files, and it will rename them to a timestamp plus a UUID in a folder structure of your choice, using plain files in your file system.
-Afterwards, you can search for file according to the time you handed them to chronostore, and you will be handed back a stream of files for the time span you select.
+Afterwards, you can search for files according to the time at which you handed them to chronostore, and you will be handed back a stream of files for the timespan you select.
 It also supports automatic gzipping of files, if you turn it on with an option.

 ## Installation
 ```